Agent SDK

 • downcity.json.execution.modelId

-Remote SDK session
+Remote SDK sessions

 Remote sessions do not currently support passing a local model instance from the client.